what is a bind over?

 For example, when imposing a bind over the court would say, “[Stephen Holmes] I am going to bind you over to [refrain from specified conduct/activities] in the sum of £200 for 6 months.”

 This is a power available to both the Crown Court and the Magistrates’ Court and a conviction (i.e. a plea of guilty or a finding of guilt by the court) is not required before it can be imposed.

-A bind over can be used as an alternative to having a trial, usually if the prosecution are facing evidential or practical difficulties in pursuing a case at trial; in these circumstances the prosecution may agree to offer no evidence (which will result in a Not Guilty verdict) if the defendant agrees to be bound over.
-A bind over is not a sentence, although it is sometimes used as an alternative to a sentence.
+A bind over can be used as an alternative to having a trial, usually if the prosecution are facing evidential or practical difficulties in pursuing a case at trial - in these circumstances the prosecution may agree to offer no evidence (which will result in a Not Guilty verdict) if the defendant agrees to be bound over.
+A bind over can also be used against a convicted person as an alternative to a sentence.
 Although rare, a witness who has given evidence can be bound over to keep the peace.

-Bind overs are usually given to defendants and usually with consent.
-If no consent is given, before imposing a bind over the court must be sure that a breach of the peace involving violence or the threat of violence has taken place, or that there is a real risk of violence in the future, and this was or will be carried out by the person to be bound over (or by another person as a clear consequence of his behaviour).
+Where a bind over is given to a person who has not been convicted of an offence, either he must consent to it or the court must be sure that a breach of the peace involving violence or the imminent threat of violence has taken place, or that there is a real risk of violence in the future, either by the person to be bound over or by another person as a natural consequence of his behaviour.

 Breach of a bind over to keep the peace

-A breach of the order will mean the person is liable to pay all or part of the sum imposed (and the means of the person will be taken into account in deciding the amount of this sum).
+A breach of the requirements under the order will mean the person is liable to pay all or part of the sum imposed (and the means of the person will be taken into account in deciding the amount of this sum).

 Further Information on bind overs